MichaelShingo/cbAIScraper/README.md

 # cbAIScraper

-An Django Rest Framework API that integrates with OpenAI to help completely automate web scraping and populating Creative Baggage's opportunities database.
+A Django Rest Framework API that integrates with OpenAI to help completely automate web scraping and populating Creative Baggage's opportunities database.